BennyZhang-Canviz/BasicSSO/Ruby/README.md

     rails db:schema:load
     ```

+25. Type the following command to run server.

+    ```rails
+    rails s
+    ```

-25. Open a browser window and navigate to [http://localhost:3000](http://localhost:3000/).
+26. Open a browser window and navigate to [http://localhost:3000](http://localhost:3000/).

-26. Press F5, click **Sign In with Office 365** button to sign in.
+27. Press F5, click **Sign In with Office 365** button to sign in.

     ![](Images/new-project-04.png)

-27. Hello world page is presented after login successfully .
+28. Hello world page is presented after login successfully.

     ![](Images/web-app-helloworld.png)